rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-rfi-idp.rst

 .. _add-rfi-idp-gs-ug:

 ====================================================
-Add Rackspace Federation to your Identity Provider
+Add Rackspace Federation to your identity provider
 ====================================================

-This section provides information about adding  Rackspace Federation to your Identity Provider.
+This section provides information about adding Rackspace Federation to your identity provider.

 Prerequisites
 -------------

-Be sure you have the following before continuing:
+Ensure that you have done the following items before continuing:

-- Your |idp| requires that you fill in data that is outlined in the section :ref:`Rackspace Federation SAML configuration metadata<generic-3p-saml-ug>`.
+- Fill in data that is outlined in the section :ref:`Rackspace Federation SAML configuration metadata<generic-3p-saml-ug>`, as required by your |idp| requires.

-- Administrator access at your |idp|.
+- Have administrator access to your |idp|.

 Common |idp| setup instructions
 -------------------------------

-We have created instructions for adding Rackspace Federation through the interface of commonly used Identity Providers.
-Select your |idp| from the following list of instructions:
+Use the following instructions to add Rackspace Federation through the interface of commonly used identity providers.
+Select the instructions for your |idp| from the following list:

 - :ref:`Configure Okta<okta-setup-ug>`